6 Super Simple Ways How to Stop a Dog From Peeing in the House

 - A sudden bolt toward the corner or another room

-- Whining at the door (this is kind of a duh, but we had to include it)
+- Whining at the door (this is kind of a given, but I had to include it!)

 If your dog is exhibiting any of these behaviors, take them outside right away.
 Even if you’re in doubt, it’s always better to be safe than sorry.